 Does everyone need to visit the dentist?

 Yes.
 At Toni Carr, DDS Inspiring Smiles, we recommend that everyone visit the dentist at least once per year, regardless of age.
-Even toddlers need to see the dentist and so do seniors, even ones that wear dentures.
 This is because everyone is susceptible to getting cavities and gum disease.
-For example, baby bottle tooth decay can impact two-year-olds that are prone to taking a bottle or juice to bed.
-Simultaneously, even seniors that struggle with full tooth loss need to visit the dentist to ensure that there are no issues with their gums and that their dentures still fit properly.
+Even seniors that struggle with full tooth loss need to visit the dentist to ensure that there are no issues with their gums and that their dentures still fit properly.
 Tooth loss leads to resorption so the jawbone will change, and this can lead to ill-fitting and uncomfortable dentures.
 With that in mind, regardless of how old you are or what your situation is – you should visit the dentist for routine dental care.

 What procedures should I schedule as part of my routine dental care?